Missions, Goals & Outcomes

-The mission of the Boston University Programs in Nutrition (which includes the Boston University Didactic Program in Dietetics/Master of Science (DPD/MS) degree program) is to establish an environment that promotes the acquisition of knowledge, critical thinking, and effective communication to prepare students for success in supervised practice leading to eligibility to take the CDR credentialing exam to become an entry-level registered dietitian nutritionist, or enter into a graduate degree program, or a job in a health-related field.
+The mission of the Boston University Programs in Nutrition (which includes the Boston University Didactic Program in Dietetics/Master of Science (DPD/MS) degree program) is to establish an inclusive environment that promotes the acquisition of knowledge, critical thinking, and effective communication to prepare diverse students for success in supervised practice leading to eligibility to take the CDR credentialing exam to become an entry-level registered dietitian nutritionist, or enter into a graduate degree program, or a job in a health-related field.

 Goals and Measurable Objectives